What is an aquarium water conditioner?

 #3 – Hikari Ultimate

-Hikari Ultimate is able to remove ammonia, detoxify nitrite, and replace skin slime coat to reduce fish stress.
+Hikari Ultimate can remove ammonia, detoxify nitrite, and replace skin slime coat to reduce fish stress.
 It can also add essential electrolytes and remove heavy metal from the aquarium water.

 Dosage: Use One teaspoon of Ultimate for every 10 gallons of water.